Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

-\begin{rem} It is interesting to point out that there are examples of non-foliating conformal Killing spinor on six-dimensional smooth pseudo-Riemannian manifolds of split signature.
-It is shown in \cite{Bryant2006} how one can associate to a generic $3$-distribution $\mcN$ on a six-dimensional manifold $\mcM$ a conformal structure.
-By generic, we mean that $\mcN$ is maximally non-integrable, i.e. $\Gamma(\mcN) + [\Gamma(\mcN),\Gamma(\mcN)] = \Gamma (\Tgt \mcM)$.
-The authors of \cite{Hammerl2011} later characterised such a conformal structure in terms of a tractor-spinor $(\xi_A, \zeta^A)$ which is \emph{generic} in the sense that $(\xi_A, \zeta^A)$ satisfy the non-degeneracy condition $\xi_A \zeta^A \neq 0$.
-One views the pair $(\xi_A, \zeta^A)$ as an `impure' spinor for the group $\Spin(4,4)$, which is tantamount to the reduction of the conformal holonomy to (a subgroup of) $\Spin(3,4)$.
+\begin{exa} It is shown in \cite{Bryant2006} how one can associate to a generic $3$-plane distribution $\mcN$ on a six-dimensional manifold $\mcM$ a conformal structure $[g]$.
+By generic, we mean that $\mcN$ is maximally non-integrable, i.e.\ $\Gamma(\mcN) + [\Gamma(\mcN),\Gamma(\mcN)] = \Gamma (\Tgt \mcM)$.
+The authors of \cite{Hammerl2011} later characterised $(\mcM,[g])$ in terms of a tractor spinor $(\xi_A, \zeta^A)$ which is \emph{generic} in the sense that $(\xi_A, \zeta^A)$ satisfy the non-degeneracy condition $\xi_A \zeta^A \neq 0$, i.e.\ $(\xi_A, \zeta^A)$ is an `impure' tractor spinor for the group $\Spin(4,4)$.
+In this case, the conformal holonomy of $(\mcM,[g])$ being reduced to (a subgroup of) $\Spin(3,4)$.
+This example clearly works in the category of complex Riemannian manifold --- see section \ref{sec-real-geom}.
+Note that in this case, the intrinsic torsion of the $P$-structure defined by $[\xi^{A'}]$ is \emph{not} generic since \eqref{eq-sym-foliating} is satisfied. \end{exa}

-In the light of Proposition \ref{prop-foliating_twistor_spinor6}, there is a rather puzzling feature in this construction.
-From the perspective of Riemannian or conformal geometry, the intrinsic torsion of a \emph{generic} non-integrable $\alpha$-plane distribution $\mcN$ would lie in the whole of the $\prb$-module $\mfW^{-\frac{3}{2}}$.
-In other words, if $\langle \xi^{A'} \rangle$ is the projective pure spinor field associated to $\mcN$, neither condition \eqref{eq-sym-foliating} nor \eqref{eq-skew-foliating} would hold.
-However, a generic $3$-distribution $\mcN$ on a six-dimensional smooth manifold $\mcM$ becomes `less generic' once it is identified as an $\alpha$-plane distribution with respect to the conformal structure of \cites{Bryant2006,Hammerl2011} in the sense that its intrinsic torsion satisfies \eqref{eq-sym-foliating} (or \eqref{eq-sym-foliating6}). \end{rem}